chennnxu/Project-ChatPDF-LLM-Development-with-LangChain/README.md

-# PDF Question Answering with LangChain and DeepSeek AI
+# PDF Question Answering with LangChain and DeepSeek

 This project demonstrates how to build a question-answering system for PDF documents using LangChain, DeepSeek AI, and Baichuan embeddings.
 The system can read a PDF file, process its content, and answer questions based on the document's information.